ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 ![Clear filter](navigate_in_tables/table_number_advanced_filter.png)

-You can find the table with available prefixes below:
+These are the available prefixes:

 | **Symbol** | **Name** | **Base 10** | **Decimal**      |
 | ---------- | -------- | ----------- | ---------------- |